hlry/note-taker/README.md

 * [Questions](#Questions)

 ## Description
-This project will help you generate a professional README file in markdown format using node and your Command Line Interface.
+This project will help you maintain your to-do list, by writing and saving notes using Express.js back end.
+The note data will be saved and retrieved from a JSON file.

 ## Screenshot
 ![sample-to-do-list](public/assets/images/note-taker-screenshot.png)